Indios de Ciudad Juárez

 Club de Fútbol Indios de Ciudad Juárez, commonly referred as Indios de Ciudad Juárez or simply Indios, was a Mexican football club.
-Founded in 2005 when CF Pachuca moved its Pachuca Juniors to Ciudad Juárez, it was promoted to the Primera División de México after the 2007–2008 season, with Pachuca divesting its shares upon promotion.
-However, the team was relegated back to the Liga de Ascenso following the 2010 Clausura and folded in 2016.
+Founded in 2005 when Pachuca moved its Pachuca Juniors franchise to Ciudad Juárez, Chihuahua, it was promoted to the Primera División de México after the 2007–2008 season, with Pachuca divesting its shares upon promotion.
+However, the team was relegated back to the Liga de Ascenso de México following the 2010 Clausura and folded in 2011.

 Overview

-During its time in Mexico's second-tier football league, the Primera División A Indios enjoyed much success.
+During its time in Mexico's second-tier football league, Indios enjoyed much success in the Primera División 'A' de México.

-In Clausura 2006, Indios played in the league final and lost to Querétaro F.C. on penalty kicks, narrowly missing promotion.
+In Clausura 2006, Indios played in the league final and lost to Querétaro on penalty kicks, narrowly missing promotion.

 In Apertura 2006, Indios led a part of the competition with Jair García as the second-best scorer in the league.
 However, Indios lost in the quarterfinals.
-Puebla would go on to beat Petroleros de Salamanca for the title and later would win promotion to the first division with a victory over Dorados.
+Puebla would go on to beat Petroleros de Salamanca for the title and later would win promotion to the Primera División de México with a victory over Dorados de Sinaloa.

 On December 12, 2007, the first leg of the Apertura 2007 final took place in Ciudad Juárez, Chihuahua, where Indios defeated Dorados, 3–0.
 The second leg took place December 15, 2007, in Culiacán, Sinaloa, where Indios defeated Dorados 4-0.
 This game made Indios league champions for the first time and clinched a spot in the promotion series.
 León took the Clausura 2008 title, setting up a two-legged "Final de Ascenso" to decide promotion.
-Indios won the first leg, 1–0, at home on May 22 and earned a 2–2 draw at León on May 25, giving them a 3–2 aggregate victory and promotion to the first division.
+Indios won the first leg, 1–0, at home on May 22 and earned a 2–2 draw at León, Guanajuato on May 25, giving them a 3–2 aggregate victory and promotion to the Primera División.

-The club's first season in the first division began with the Apertura 2008 tournament.
+The club's first season in the Primera División de México began with the Apertura 2008 tournament.

 Primera División

 Indios de Ciudad Juárez started the Apertura 2008 poorly, losing their first four matches.
-After manager Sergio Orduna was fired, Hector Eugui took over as manager and tied his first game with Toluca.
+After manager Sergio Orduña was fired, Héctor Hugo Eugui took over as manager and tied his first game with Toluca.

 Due to Mexico's unique system of relegation, Indios were on the brink of being relegated during the Clausura 2009 tournament despite having a winning season and qualifying as 7th place for the playoffs.
 In the playoffs, Indios stunned 2nd-seeded, defending champion Toluca, 1–0 on aggregate before falling to top-seeded Pachuca by a 4–3 count.

 In the Apertura 2009 tournament, Indios failed to win a single match, managing just six draws in seventeen matches while being outscored 26–7.
 Indios improved in the Torneo Bicentenario, but their four victories left them far short of safety.
-On April 25, 2010, Indios said goodbye to the Mexican 1st division with a 2-0 victory win at home over Pumas UNAM.
+On April 25, 2010, Indios said goodbye to the Primera División with a 2-0 victory win at home over Pumas.